Chatterino/chatterino2/.github/ISSUE_TEMPLATE/z_browser_extension.md

 ---
-name: Issue about the Chatterino Extension
+name: Issue about the Chatterino Browser Extension
 about: Make a suggestion or report a bug about the Chatterino browser extension.

 ---